This article has links to products and services we love, which we may make commission from.

 Morning

-The 46-minute ferry journey to Mull gives you a chance to enjoy the views over the Sound of Mull and spot any wildlife that is native to this area, such as basking sharks and puffins.
+The 46-minute ferry journey to Mull allows you to enjoy the views over the Sound of Mull and spot native wildlife, such as basking sharks and puffins.

-Keep your eyes peeled for Rubha nan Gall, aka Mull Lighthouse, and Duart Castle as you sail in.
+As you sail in, look for Rubha nan Gall, aka Mull Lighthouse, and Duart Castle.

 Mull’s Craignure to Fionnphort (35 miles, 1 hour 30 mins)

-Mull is the second biggest of the Inner Hebrides and offers moors, mountains, and sandy beaches.
+Mull is the second biggest in the Inner Hebrides, offering moors, mountains, and sandy beaches.

 While Google Maps will tell you the drive between Craignure and Fionnphort, where you catch the ferry to Iona, is only 1 hour 5 mins, in reality, the journey takes at least 1 hour 30 minutes as the road is single track with passing places to let drivers get past.